PPE Donations Being Accepted

 Importantly, being a blood donor and/or getting a blood transfusion DO NOT put you at risk for COVID-19 infection.

 If you tested positive for COVID-19 and have fully recovered, you may be able to help someone else recover by donating plasma at the American Red Cross or The Blood Connection.
-To donate COVID-19 convalescent plasma you must meet certain criteria, including a verified diagnosis of COVID-19 (a positive test).
-You must also have fully recovered from your infection and no longer have symptoms.
+You must be fully recovered from your infection and no longer have symptoms.
+Additionally, both the American Red Cross and The Blood Connection are testing all blood, plasma, and platelet donations for COVID-19 antibodies and sharing these results with their donors.

 Consider Joining a Research Study